 Stats and trends show VPN usage continues to rise as people seek privacy and access, with the global VPN market expanding rapidly.
 This growth means more options, but it also means more variability in quality—so choosing a reputable provider and understanding the limits of free tools is key.

-Free VPN options that work with Edge and how to use them
+Free VPN options that work with Edge and how to use them Edgerouter vpn status 2026

 Here are several well-known free VPN options that offer Edge-compatible extensions or browser-based solutions.
 I’ve included the practical trade-offs so you can pick what fits your needs.